SimpelMe/PartyPictureUploader/README.md

 5. Run the application using `npm start`.
 6. Go to `http://<IP_ADDRESS>:<PORT>` where `<IP_ADDRESS>` is the IP address of the machine where the application is running and the `<PORT>` is the port number defined in `config.js` which is `8000` by default.
 7. Drag and drop files to the marked area or click the text and select files to upload the files.

-## Changelog

-**0.2.0**

-* Clicking the area now opens a file dialog to enable non-drag-and-drop uploads.
-* Rewrote the parts that were using jQuery and removed jQuery from the project.
-* Simplified the look and feel and made it small-screen-friendly.

-**0.1.0**

-* Initial release.

-## License

-This application is released under the MIT License.
-See the `LICENSE` file for details.